 - On My T-Mobile, check that you haven't used all of your high-speed data bucket.
 See Data speeds for more information.

 - Check your device shows at least 2 bars signal.
 If you have less, your signal is too low for reliable data speeds.
 Check out Signal issues.

 - See Coverage map to ensure your area has T-Mobile 3G, 4G, or LTE coverage.

 - Check the phone shows a 3G, 4G, or LTE icon.
-If not, see Not connected to 3G, 4G, or LTE.
+If not, see No icon for 3G, 4G, or LTE.

 - Turn off Wi-Fi to ensure you're using T-Mobile network data.